COVID-19 Update: Read messageHide message »

 We know that you need support in reducing energy costs now more than ever, and we will continue to launch new offers and programs over the course of the summer.
 In the mean time, our customer support team is available to help you remotely.
 Contact us at (888) 921-5990 or email@example.com.

-Should you switch to a wood pellet heating system?Advanced wood heating systems offer all the comfort and hands-off convenience that people have come to expect from traditional heating systems, but are fueled by local wood pellets instead of fossil fuel.
+A local alternative to fossil fuelCentral wood pellet heating systems (also known as automated or advanced wood heating systems) offer all the comfort and hands-off convenience that people have come to expect from traditional heating systems, but are fueled by local, sustainable wood pellets instead of fossil fuel.

-Top 6 reasons to consider a wood pellet boiler or furnace
+More reasons to consider a wood pellet furnace or boiler

-You will need to have room for pellet storage.
+You'll need room for pellet storage.
 Hoppers that store the pellets are often located in the basement near the boiler.
 Bulk pellets usually take up more space than oil or propane.

 Ash bins must be emptied.
 You’ll need to empty the bin 3-5 times during the heating season.
-Wood ash consists of naturally occurring minerals and can be spread on wooded areas, lawns, or (depending on your soil) gardens.
+Wood ash consists of naturally occurring minerals and can be spread on wooded areas, lawns, or gardens.